prefixcommons/PrefixPing/README.md

     note: A couple of them return a _wrong_ (500 server error) code.
     We should try to get them fixed.

-    We have extended the 'short circuit Y/N' approach to return a more comprehensive report whether the prefix has been found before or not so return code matter much less now.
+    _Update_ We have extended the 'short circuit Y/N' approach to return a more comprehensive report whether the prefix has been found before or not so return code matter much less now.

 - Okay
  It the data file the site is generated from is available use that data directly.
  Currently this is in the form of yaml files from GO and CDL/EBI and covers about 1,000 prefixes (have not looked for overlap)